enricolazzari/firebird-mysql-delphi-sync-tool/README.md

 * **Change Tracking:** Uses an `UPDATED` field and Firebird triggers to mark inserted or modified records, ensuring only the necessary data is synchronized.
 * **Deletion Handling:** Employs a `LOG_DELETIONS` table and delete triggers in Firebird to replicate record deletions in the MySQL database.
 * **Operation Logging:** Generates a `synchronization_log.txt` file with a detailed record of operations and possible errors during the process.
+* **Batch Updates:** Way faster than the average synchronyzation method and it's size is customizable to your needs.

 ![Demonstração da Sincronização](assets/synctoolfirebirdmysql.gif)